2vg/mofuw/README.md

 - [x] ~~routing (now support GET, POST, PATCH, PUT, DELETE, OPTIONS only, want to finish it early)~~
 - [x] ~~multi-thread (this need ?)~~

+## Contribute
+**Pull requests are welcome !!!!!**

+I am looking for someone who develops mofuw together.

+Especially if there are people who can speed up and refactor it is the best!

 ## Special Thanks
 - [jester](https://github.com/dom96/jester) (using jester's pattern and utils, and study macro)